rehierl/node-tree-outliner/3-basic-design/3-6-1-current-section.md

 because it is always implicitly provided by the `currentSection` variable.

-Beginning with a reference to the current section, one would just have to traverse upwards, using the `Section.parentSection` references, until the root section is reached.
+Beginning with a reference to the current section, one would just have to traverse upwards, using the `Section.parentSection` properties, until the root section is reached.
 However, this traversal will visit those sections in reversed/bottom-up order.